atsushieno/gradle-jnaerator-plugin/README.md

 # What is this fork?

-It is a renamed fork which now fails to resolve packages from its own expired domain.
-(This description is provided for Gradle.org developers who don't really test the derived works and convicts that my plugin fork is meaningless.)
+It is a renamed fork from a Gradle plugin (which is actually another fork of a deprecated plugin) which now fails to resolve packages from its own expired domain. (**This description is provided for Gradle.org developers who don't really test the derived works and convicts that my plugin fork is meaningless.**)

 Packages are renamed as it is being published to (obviously) plugins.gradle.org to avoid name conflicts.